 - Are people now more likely to buy my product or service in the future?

-With ad effectiveness tracking surveys, our experts can easily answer questions like these and more.
+With ad effectiveness tracking surveys, our team can easily answer questions like these and more.

 Ad effectiveness tracking surveys work with the help of a tracking pixel.
 A tracking pixel, or web beacon, is an HTML code that can be added to a landing page, email, or digital ad.